Rhonda Vincent: Solo career

-Vincent’s life of music evolved into a successful career in bluegrass music after being discovered by Grand Ole Opry Star Jim Ed Brown, and later spending what she calls her musical college years recording for Giant Record.
-She learned about the music business from Nashville’s best like James Stroud, Jack McFadden, and Stan Barnett.
+Vincent’s life of music evolved into a successful career in bluegrass music after being discovered by Grand Ole Opry star Jim Ed Brown and later spending what she calls her musical college years recording for Giant Records.
+She learned about the music business from Nashville’s best, such as James Stroud, Jack McFadden, and Stan Barnett.
 Even while Vincent was still performing regularly with the Sally Mountain Show, she released her first solo album New Dreams and Sunshine in 1988.
-In 1985, Vincent had competed in the TV series You Can Be a Star on the original version of The Nashville Network.
+In 1985, Vincent had competed in the TV series You Can Be a Star on the original version of the Nashville Network.
 After winning the competition, she was signed to a recording contract; her first professional performance was with country singer and Grand Ole Opry star Jim Ed Brown.
-In the 1990s Vincent branched out into mainstream country music, releasing a pair of albums on the Giant Records label, but did not have success there.
+In the 1990s, Vincent branched out into mainstream country music, releasing two albums on the Giant Records label, but did not have success there.